 Our targets and methodology are approved by the Science Based Targets initiative.
 Progress on the targets as well as total emissions are reported further down on this page.
 We continue to develop transparent reporting and aligning with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 Our focus is to bring innovative and competitive solutions to the market in areas where we can make the greatest impact.

 As we set climate targets and other environmental targets, we also consider climate impacts from our industrial activities.
-We strive to continuously reduce waste and emissions, optimize water use and improve our handling of solvents, oils and chemicals.
-One focus area of our climate strategy is to replace fossil power with sustainable energy sources such as wind, solar, biomass and biofuels.
+We continuously strive to reduce waste and emissions, optimize water use and improve our handling of potentially hazardous materials.
+Our way forward to reach net-zero value chain greenhouse gas (GHG) from operations include replacing fossil energy sources with renewable low GHG intensive energy sources such as wind, solar and hydropower.